One constant to rule them all: Coupling constants

 Comparing (\ref{eqn:structure}) and (\ref{eqn:omegaexp}) we conclude, that the first two coefficients of the polynomial $P_N$ are given by

 Equations (\ref{eqn:structure}), (\ref{eqn:Au-and-au}) and (\ref{eqn:p1-keff}) are enough to find $k_{\rm eff}$, and hence the prepotential and the coupling matrix.
-In order to perform the integration in (\ref{eqn:Au-and-au}) we follow the same way as in \cite{BykovSysoeva}.
+In order to perform the integration in (\ref{eqn:Au-and-au}) we proceed in the same way as in \cite{BykovSysoeva}.
 First, we change the variables: we now consider $z={\omega}(y)$ as a new variable.
 Then $y$ becomes a function of $z$ defined by the equation